DougHaber/js1k-Julia-Fractal-Browser/readme.md

 http://js1k.com/2013-spring/demo/1509

-**Blog post:**  An explanation of how this was written, and how it works:
+**Blog Post:**  An explanation of how this was written, and how it works:

 http://www.leshylabs.com/blog/posts/2015-08-05-JS1k-Julia-Fractal_Browser_Explained.html